vEnhance/1802/src/double.typ

   To find the area of a region $cal(R)$, use
   $ op("Area")(cal(R)) = iint_(cal(R)) 1 dif x dif y. $
 ]
+#digression(title: [Digression: This is the definition of area])[
+  Sometimes people ask me why we choose to integrate $1$ as opposed to some other function.
+  The answer might be a bit surprising: you can actually take the above integral as the _definition_ of area.
+  (If you think back carefully to what you learned in high school, you might realize that nobody actually ever gave you a precise definition of the word "area", and that was for good reason.)
+]

 #sample[
   Consider the region $cal(R)$ we just described,